 #3: Regular Use

 As the stages of addiction build, experimental use becomes normal behavior.
 The third stage includes using it regularly.
 Again, patterns develop with daily use.
-Finally, the illicit substance and the feelings it produces become the remedy for every discomfort, unease, stress, and unhappiness.
+The illicit substance and the feelings it produces become the remedy for every discomfort, unease, stress, and unhappiness.
 This results in the removal of any social element.

 With regular use in the third stage, the illicit substance negatively impacts the user’s life.
 For example, disrupted sleep makes the user late for work or school.
 As the stages of addiction continue, there is still no dependence, but a mental reliance begins to form.
 Subsequently, changes occur in the brain, and tolerance begins to build in the body.